canmogol/osgi-dm/README.md

 # osgi-dm
 dependency management bundle for OSGI

+"osgi-dm-impl" project contains the implementation of the dependency injection, "osgi-dm-interface" contains the annotation and interface classes that will be imported by client bundles.

+Group and User bundle projects each has interfaces and they have cyclic dependencies to each other that will be injected, "example-group-bundle" "example-group-bundle-interface"
+"example-user-bundle"
+"example-user-bundle-interface"

+The runner project is just used to copile other projects and run the project with ```start.sh``` script, "example-runner"

+All projects are maven projects, to compile all projects just run ```mvn clean install``` inside the "example-runner" folder,

 osgi-dm-interface has an annotation for inject methods and a listener interface to get notified about injections.

 Below code shows a sample of ```@Inject``` annotation usage, it injects the ```UserService``` instance,